Kendra Horn: 2022 U.S. Senate campaign

 In March 2022, Horn announced that she would be running in the 2022 United States Senate special election in Oklahoma after Jim Inhofe announced his retirement.
 Horn ran unopposed for the Democratic nomination.
-She lost the general election to Republican candidate Markwayne Mullin.
+She lost the general election to Republican candidate Markwayne Mullin by a wide margin.

 Personal life

 Horn was born and raised in Chickasha, Oklahoma.
 She is an Episcopalian.

 She is not biologically related to Madison Horn, the Democratic nominee for the other Senate election held in parallel in Oklahoma.